 - is flood affected;

 - is in a groundwater exclusion zone; or

 - is shown as excluded on the Botany Bay Exempt Development Land Map or the Botany Bay Complying development Land Map (NSW State Environmental Planning Policy (Exempt and Complying Development Codes) 2008).

 [Note that, in accordance with Clause 1.19 of the SEPP, the exclusions zone on the land maps only apply to the Housing Code, Low Rise Medium Density Housing Code, and Inland Code.]

-Should you wish to discuss any constraints to development on your property, please visit the DAS counter at either of the Rockdale or Eastgardens Customer Service Centres, and we can assist you in obtaining preliminary identification of any constraints which may potentially exclude your proposal from being undertaken as either exempt or complying development.
+Should you wish to discuss whether your proposal may be undertaken as exempt or complying development, please visit the DAS counter at either of the Rockdale or Eastgardens Customer Service Centres.
+We can assist you in obtaining preliminary identification of any constraints which may potentially exclude your proposal from being undertaken as either exempt or complying development.

 Development that is not exempt or complying development requires a DA to be lodged and approved by Council.